 Metering charges: See Q9, or contact your retailer or the Australian Energy Regulator (1300 585 165 or www.aer.gov.au).

-Most regional small business customers on a regulated tariff use one of three tariffs:
+Most regional small business customers on a regulated tariff use one of two tariffs:

 Peak rate (cents/kWh)

 Off-peak rate (cents/kWh)

 Small-business tariffs for 2017-18: See the QCA fact sheet.

 The largest drivers of changes to regulated electricity prices between 2016–17 and 2017–18 are energy costs and network costs.
 Wholesale energy costs are expected to increase significantly, primarily because of the tightening supply-demand balance within the NEM.
 Network costs have fallen considerably, aided by the removal of the Solar Bonus Scheme from network charges.
 However, the decrease has not been enough to offset the large increase in energy costs.

 The impact on individual customers differs, depending on the type of tariff that they are on, how much electricity they consume and, for some tariffs, when they consume electricity.